-Sixty six percent of the athletes reported having taken dietary supplements at least once in their life (Table).
+Sixty six percent of the athletes reported having taken dietary supplements at least once in their life.
 Those ingredients, which strengthen the immune system and have a scavengers (antioxidative) function are in the first half of the ranking.
 Surprisingly, those ingredients that are well known in triathlon sport through advertising are not well-used among the long distance triathletes and are found in the last third of the ranking.
-This is also true for 1-carnitine and coenzyme Q10, which are important for long endurance performances (lipometabolism).
+This is also true for I-carnitine and coenzyme Q10, which are important for long endurance performances (lipometabolism).
 A clear gender difference in favour of male participants is clear to see in the case of essential amino acids, especially BCAAs, which support muscle generation and regeneration.
-Thirty nine percent of all participants take dietary supplements on a regular base, 17% straight before competition and 10% as a block dietary course.
-Concerning the reasons for taking dietary supplements, 67% take them to improve their regeneration, 45% to increase their resistance to disease and 32% in order to prevent injuries.
-40% of the participants noticed an improvement in their performance as a result of taking dietary supplements.
-The intake is mostly governed by the athletes themselves (48%) and/or supported by literature (36%), followed by counselling from a physician, trainer, pharmacist or physiotherapist.
-Overall, only 12% of the male and 19% of the female participants take dietary supplements under physician supervision and there is in general a tendency of an overdose.
+Overall, only 12% of the male and 19% of the female participants take dietary supplements under physician supervision.
+The following figures 1-4 show the art of intake, the subjective increase of performance, recommendations as well as reasons for which they are taken.
+The given values from the circle diagrams have purely been generated by the dietary supplements and are separated from natural food intake.
+Therefore it is possible to speak of overdoses in the cases of most triathletes.